Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Uniqueness of the heat equation with free-boundary

 \section{Uniqueness of the heat equation with free-boundary}

 In this section we give existence and uniqueness for the PDE with free boundary condition $(p(t, \cdot), y(t))$ which is the solution of our hydrodynamic limit given by \eqref{eq:pdeOfLimit}.
-If $(p, y)$ is a solution and $p(t, \cdot)$ represents the distribution of heat, then the equation in Theorem \ref{HL} is interpreted as saying the acceleration of the moving barrier $y(t)$ is proportional to the current amount of heat on it.
+If $(p, y)$ is a solution and $p(t, \cdot)$ represents the distribution of heat, then the equation in Theorem \ref{HL} is interpreted as saying the acceleration of the moving barrier $y(t)$ is proportional to its temperature.
 The hydrodynamic limit already yields existence of such a solution.
 In that statement of Theorem \ref{HL} $(\pi^{(n)}, Y^{(n)})$ converges in some sense to a solution of \eqref{eq:pdeOfLimit}.
-Here we show this is the only solution by demonstrating uniqueness of this PDE with free boundary. \begin{remark} For any solution $(p,\, y)$ of \eqref{eq:pdeOfLimit} make a substitution $u(t, x) = p(t, x + y(t))$ and see $(u, \, y)$ solves
+Here we show this is the only solution by demonstrating uniqueness of this PDE with free boundary. \begin{remark} For any solution $(p,\, y)$ of \eqref{eq:pdeOfLimit} make a substitution $u(t, x) = p(t, x + y(t))$ and see $(u, \, y)$ is a classical solution to

-In this way the two problems are equivalent. \end{remark} \begin{theorem} The PDE problem in \eqref{eq:heatEqnTimeFree1}-\eqref{eq:heatEqnTimeFree3}, and equivalently that in \eqref{eq:pdeOfLimit}, has a unique solution for any $K\geq 0.$ \end{theorem} \begin{remark} The regularity of the boundary plays an important role because if $y''$ exists then the solution to \eqref{eq:pdeOfLimit} has a stochastic representation given from Corollary \ref{cor:densityOfRBM}.
+In this way the two problems are equivalent. \end{remark} \begin{theorem} The PDE problem \eqref{eq:heatEqnTimeFree1}, and equivalently that in \eqref{eq:pdeOfLimit}, has a unique solution for any $K\geq 0.$ \end{theorem} \begin{remark} The regularity of the boundary plays an important role because if $y''$ exists then the solution to \eqref{eq:pdeOfLimit} has a stochastic representation given from Corollary \ref{cor:densityOfRBM}.
 We exploit this to show uniqueness. \end{remark} \begin{proof} Theorem \ref{HL} gives existence.
 To show uniqueness we will prove the corresponding barriers $y_1, y_2$ of any two solutions are in fact equal.
 Assume that $(p_1(t, \cdot), y_1(t)), \ (p_2(t, \cdot), y_2(t))$ are pairs solving the PDE with the given initial conditions.
 Following Corollary \ref{cor:densityOfRBM} above we know that the transition density $p_i(t, x)$ of Brownian motion reflecting from $y_i$ satisfies the PDE

-Without loss of generality we assume $\int f(y)dy = 1.$ Let $(\Omega, \mc{F}_t, \prob$ be a probability space supporting a Brownian motion $B(t)$ and an independent random variable $\xi$ with density $f$.
-As in the proof of Theorem \ref{HL} we know